laurimaila/hs-2025-beta/README.md

 ## Roadmap

-- Improve songbook and fetch songs directly from backend
+- Improve songbook and fetch songs directly from WordPress

+- Plan and implement content improvements

-- Add test, both unit and e2e
+- Add tests for the project

 - Add GitHub Actions workflow which runs tests and handles deployment

-- Make the application PWA for easier mobile and offline access

-- Migrate CMS to self-hosted Directus

 - ???